BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 ![Screenshot (29)](https://user-images.githubusercontent.com/75755695/158942873-c9bffe70-8803-43a4-a5eb-9eb9d291861e.png)

-The next step I wanted to take was to look at the fifty best customers, and so I implemented the following lines of code:
+The following code was implemented to pull the 50 best customers
 ~~~
 # find ID numbers of 50 best customers